IMG_1645.jpg

 About

-Like poets Mary Oliver, Kenneth Koch, Toni Morrison, and Rita Dove, I was born in Ohio.
-I graduated Cum Laude from Miami University in 2003 with degrees in Psychology, Linguistics, and Poetry.
-Additionally, while in university I did research in the field of Positive Psychology, and explored relationships between Emotional Intelligence, Flow, and Buddhism’s Mindfulness.
-Through this work, I was hired by the Dean of Student Affairs, Dr. Dennis Roberts, Ph.D., to co-create a leadership curriculum that is still being taught at Miami University today.
-This, in addition to doing my first (of many) Yoga teacher trainings, led me to establish a career in the wellness industry.
+Like poets Mary Oliver, Kenneth Koch, Toni Morrison, and Rita Dove, Joyce was born in Ohio.
+She graduated with honors from Miami University in 2003 with degrees in Psychology and Linguistics with a minor in Poetry.
+Additionally, while in university she did research in the field of Positive Psychology, and explored relationships between Emotional Intelligence, Flow, and Buddhism’s Mindfulness.
+Through this work, she was awarded a grant by the Dean of Student Affairs, Dr. Dennis Roberts, Ph.D., to co-create a leadership curriculum that is still being taught at Miami University today.
+This, in addition to doing her first (of many) Yoga Teacher Trainings, led her to establish a career in the wellness industry.

 Joyce has such an amazing curiosity and openness for exploration.
 I often think how wonderful it would be to be inside her brain.
 Her presence always fills the sightline with light.
 Even when we might not be talking about light topics, or she may not be feeling light, she carries the light.